marcsjm19/MyDevGame/README.md

 This is a 2D platformer for the subject of Game Development made by students in CITM.
 The game is a simple platformer where the player jumps and dashes through diverse obstacles.
 Right now only 1 level is implemented with the basics for player movement and dying/repawning.

 ## Authors
-* Marc San José Martinez - https://github.com/Marcsjm19
+* Marc San JosÃ© Martinez - https://github.com/Marcsjm19
 * Marc Gallardo Quesada - https://github.com/Marchusky

 ## Tasks
-* Marc San José Martinez:
+* Marc San JosÃ© Martinez:
 ** Camera
 ** Player
 ** Collider types